Car Buying Strategies

 The 2020 Lexus GX receives a few important updates for the model year, the most exciting of which being the new Off-Road package.
 The GX also has redesigned headlights, a new spindle grille, and a bunch of standardized driver aids.
 It isn't the full redesign the GX needs, but it certainly kicks things up a notch.

-Top 10 Reasons to Buy a 2020 Lexus GX – The Pros
+Ten Reasons You May Like the 2020 Lexus GX – The Pros

 1. It's a Capable Off-roader